Does Homeowners Insurance Cover Dogs?June 24, 2021

 Also, posting “Beware of Dog” signs do not absolve you of liability.
 In fact, they increase your liability because you have just publicly admitted you know your dog may bite.
 We advise, DO NOT POST SIGNS!
 If you are thinking about getting a dog, you may wish to check with your agent regarding a restricted dog list.
 Some breeds commonly frowned upon include Rottweilers, Dobermans, German Shepherds, Pit Bulls, Akitas, and more.

 Dogs provide valuable companionship for both children and adults and can be a great addition to the family.
-However, you do need to be aware of the added liability exposure that comes with them.
+However, you do need to be aware of the added liability exposure that comes with them. especially when it comes attractive nuisance and homeowners insurance.

 If you wish to discuss more and see how your current homeowners insurance covers dogs, please contact one of our personal lines agents at 717-665-2283 or toll-free at 800-537-6880.
 In the meantime, scratch your dog’s head while you sit on the sofa watching your favorite TV show together.